 We understand that some will still want to pay by check.
 To do so, please fill out the online form, then close the PayPal window without entering any data.
 Print the email confirming the amount of your donation and include it with your check.
 Our data will indicate that your donation is not complete.
 Once we receive your check, we will update your donation record.

 PayPal does not grant the College Key access to your credit card information.
 It does, however, save precious financial resources otherwise lost to mandatory, annual, credit card PCI compliance.

 If you have any questions about dues or donations, please contact the College Key treasurer, Carol Prochazka Spencer.
 Your dues and donations allow us to provide important services to Bates students and we thank you!

 Executive Committee 2016–17 Officers

 - President, Jeff Sturgis ’69

 - Immediate Past President, Kristin Barber ’07

-- Corresponding Secretary, Cary Gemmer ’07, Director of Alumni & Parent Engagement
+- Corresponding Secretary, Cary Gemmer ’07, Director of Alumni & Family Engagement

 - Staff Liaison Support, Penney Ward, Office Manager, Annual Giving

 - Advisor, Marianne Nolan Cowan ’92